 DG DEVCO is responsible for designing European cooperation and development policy, and delivering aid throughout the world.

 The Directorate-General delivers aid through a set of financial instruments with a focus on ensuring the quality of EU aid and its effectiveness.
-An active and proactive player in the development field, it promotes good governance, human and economic development and tackle universal issues, such as fighting hunger and preserving natural resources.
+An active and proactive player in the development field, it promotes good governance, human and economic development and tackles universal issues, such as fighting hunger and preserving natural resources.

 As the organisation responsible for Europe’s operational meteorological satellites, EUMETSAT cooperates closely with the DG DEVCO and plays a key role in those projects.